kevinzurro/JumpForRevit/README.md

   * Nederlands
   * Português

-If you want to add your language, you can do it in the Language class. https://github.com/kevinzurro/JumpForRevit/blob/1015d16ce0c64285ea64b4300464cc377ede0220/Jump/Comandos/Language.cs#L14
+If you want to add other language, you can do it in the Language class. https://github.com/kevinzurro/JumpForRevit/blob/1015d16ce0c64285ea64b4300464cc377ede0220/Jump/Comandos/Language.cs#L14

 ## Configuration